Jinja2 for Python Apps: Architecting Scalable Transactional Email Systems

 - Trace

 SecurityError: Catchjinja2.exceptions.SecurityErrorto log attempts at attribute access (__class__,__mro__,__globals__).
-Block immediately and quarantine the template. - Prevent Infinite Loops: Enforce
+Block immediately and quarantine the template. - Prevent Infinite Loops: Wrap rendering in a timeout using

 Provider Configuration: Tenant Isolation & Compliance